Roasted Red Potatoes with a crispy outside and creamy middle are the perfect side dish for your next dinner.

 Red Potatoes do not taste the same as regular (white) potatoes in some dishes.
 Both are delicious when roasted, but red potatoes are too waxy to make a good mashed potato.

-Where red potatoes shine is in a potato salad, as they tend to hold their shape really well once cooked.
+Where red potatoes shine is in a potato salad, as they tend to hold their shape really well once cooked and roasted as they get crispy on the outside and perfectly creamy on the inside.

 Are Red Potatoes Low Carb